“We always want to romanticize ugly things.”

 GM: Celia’s mom is elated at the news her daughter is going to Tulane and wants to major in dance.
 She asks her if she wants to come over to her apartment when her dad is away on legislative business in Baton Rouge.
 “It’s been four years since we’ve seen each other, sweetie… maybe we should stop livin’ in so much fear.”

 Celia has to take the bus there, as her mom admits to not owning a car.
-The building is in Broadmoor, a predominately black neighborhood, and pretty sketchy-looking.
-Paint peels from the graffiti-tagged walls.
-Inside, there’s stains and crud on the mucus-colored carpet, and Celia can hear people arguing past the thin walls.
+The building is in Broadmoor, a predominately black and lower-class neighborhood.
+It’s pretty sketchy-looking.
+Paint peels from graffiti-tagged walls outside.
+Inside, there’s stains and crud on the mucus-colored carpet, which doesn’t look as if it’s been vacuumed in ages.
+Celia can hear people arguing past their units’ thin walls.

 Her mother’s apartment is very small.
 There’s a bedroom, a combined kitchen/dining room, and that’s it.
 The bathroom is communally shared.
-The bed is a small futon without a bed frame.
-There’s a few modestly-priced-looking paintings of ballet dancers and photos of the Flores children that look like ones taken from their public Facebook albums, plus a few McGehee school portraits.
+The bed is a small futon without a mattress or bed frame.
+There’s a few posters of ballet dancers and photos of the Flores children that aren’t actually photos: they’re printed paper copies that look taken from their online Facemash albums.
+There are three ‘real’ pictures of Celia, Isabel, and Sophia that look like their McGehee school portraits.
+Maybe Celia’s mom was able to sneak copies from the school photographer.

 Celia’s mom has more lines along her face than she remembers.
-Her mother hugs her tightly for a long time, strokes her hair, and repeats how proud she is of her graduation, how much it means to see her again, and how thrilled she is to hear about her intended major.
+Diana hugs her daughter tightly for a long time, strokes her hair, and repeats how proud she is of her graduation, how much it means to see her again, and how thrilled she is to hear about her intended major.

 “But are you sure that’s what you want as a career, sweetie?
 Dance was always more my dream than yours… I admit it’s a lil’ bit of a surprise to hear you want to go into it now.”